-Install the diagonal and make sure it is held in place tight by tightening the tension thumb screws (all 3).
+Install the star diagonal and make sure it is held in place tight by securing the three 2" adapter thumb screws.

 Insert the eyepiece into the star diagonal as shown.
 Make sure the thumb screw on the diagonal holds the eyepiece in place securely.